Margherita Pizza with Homemade Pizza Sauce

 Instructions

-- Preheat the oven to 425°F. Place a pizza stone in the oven and preheat for at least one hour.
+- Preheat the oven to 425°F. Place a pizza stone in the oven and let it preheat for at least one hour.

-- Using a food processor, puree the tomatoes, red onion, two tablespoons of basil, two tablespoons of thyme, and garlic until smooth.
-Season with salt and pepper, to taste.
+- In a food processor, puree the tomatoes, red onion, 2 tablespoons of basil, 2 tablespoons of thyme, and garlic until smooth.
+Season the mixture with salt and pepper, to taste.

-- Melt two tablespoons of butter in a large pot over high heat.
-Add the tomato puree along with the tomato sauce and tomato paste.
-Stir in the brown sugar.
-Simmer until bubbling and thickened, about forty-five minutes to an hour until the sauce has thickened and darkened in color.
-As needed, reduce the temperature so the sauce doesn't burn.
+- Melt 2 tablespoons of butter in a large pot over high heat.
+Add the tomato puree, tomato sauce, and tomato paste.
+Stir in brown sugar and simmer.
+Keep simmering until the mixture starts bubbling and thickens—this should take about 45 minutes to an hour.
+If necessary, adjust the temperature to prevent the sauce from burning.

-- Remove the sauce from the heat source and allow to cool until no longer steaming.
-While the sauce cools, combine the pesto ingredients in a blender or food processor.
+- Remove the sauce from the heat and let it cool until it's no longer steaming.
+While the sauce cools, combine all the pesto ingredients in a blender or food processor.
 Blend until smooth.
-Can any sauce unused for another pizza!
+Preserve any unused sauce for future pizzas!

-- In a small bowl, melt the remaining butter and stir in the garlic powder, onion powder, parsley and salt.
-Unroll the pizza dough onto a pizza board or onto the preheated stone and brush the garlic butter across the entire crust.
+- In a small bowl, melt the remaining butter.
+Stir in garlic powder, onion powder, parsley, and salt.
+Unroll the pizza dough onto a pizza board or onto the preheated stone.
+Brush the garlic butter across the entire crust.

-- Spread the pizza sauce in a thin layer across the dough.
-Slice the mozzarella cheese and arrange it across the top of the pizza.
-Sprinkle on any remaining basil.
+- Spread a thin layer of pizza sauce over the dough.
+Slice the mozzarella cheese and arrange it on top of the pizza.
+Sprinkle any remaining basil leaves.
 Bake for 15-25 minutes, or until the pizza dough is cooked through and the mozzarella is bubbling.